Before joining the Berkshire County Arc, the practice of nursing in clinics, centers and hospitals had frustrated Caroline Eldred.

 While the hours are regular –- she’s quick to point out this benefit over hospital work — Caroline will get off-hour calls for occasional emergencies.
 “Someone may have had a fall, or an unexpected reaction from a medicine,” she said.
 “These are all people I know for many years now.
 They are depending on me and I want to be there for them.”

-Caroline, with her fiancée Kevin, has two children—Jaelynn and Kevin Jr.
+Caroline, with her fiancée Kevin, have two children—Jaelynn and Kevin Jr.

-“Working at BCArc let me pursue my professional goals as a nurse and it allows me to be a good mother.
+“Working at BCArc lets me pursue my professional goals as a nurse while allowing me to be a good mother.
 Not all nurses can say that about their employer.”